Home » Victorian Authors List » John Clare Biography

 Born in the town of Helpston, near the city of Peterborough, he has quite a difficult life.
 Coming from a peasant family, he had limited means and had to start working as a labourer in the fields from a young age.

-He received little formal education where he attended a day school in Glintonchrurch for a few months every year till he was 12.
+He received little formal education and he attended a day school in Glintonchrurch for a few months every year till he was 12.
 This is where he met a student Mary Joyce and fell in love with her but later separated.
 He would eventually dedicate several works of his to Mary.

 He was severely malnourished as a child and that became the cause of the decline of physical health in his later years.
 He had to do numerous odd jobs to make a living which ranged from being a gardener, working with Gypsies and as a lime burner.